tanishkasharma29/YouTube_Analysis_Python/README.md

 # YouTube Analysis in Python

 ## Overview

 This project provides a comprehensive analysis of YouTube comments using Python.
 The analysis includes sentiment analysis, word cloud generation, emoji analysis, and visualization of trends in user feedback.

 ## Features

 - **Sentiment Analysis**: Classifies comments as positive, negative, or neutral.
 - **Word Cloud Visualization**: Displays frequently used words in comments.
 - **Emoji Analysis**: Analyzes emoji usage in YouTube comments to understand user sentiment better.
 - **Comment Length Distribution**: Examines the distribution of comment lengths.
 - **Most Frequent Words**: Identifies commonly used words in both positive and negative comments.
 - **User Engagement Analysis**: Analyzes the frequency and types of interactions users have in comments.
+- **Category-Based Analysis**: Examines the number of likes per category.
+- **Relationship Between Views and Likes**: Analyzes correlation between views, likes, and dislikes.
+- **Trending Channel Analysis**: Identifies channels with the highest number of trending videos.

 ## Requirements

 To run this project, you need to install the following dependencies:

 ```bash
 pip install pandas numpy matplotlib seaborn wordcloud textblob emoji
 ```

 ## Usage

 1. Clone this repository:
    ```bash
    git clone https://github.com/tanishkasharma29/YouTube_Analysis_Python.git